betajippity/Nuparu/README.md

 * RMSD has minor modifications for C++ support.
 * Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
 * Embree is built with a max nested instancing depth of 8.
+* OpenEXR is built without version numbers in namespaces.
 * OpenSubdiv is built with Ptex and TBB support only.
 Other backends, such as OpenCL, are not included.
 * blosc is built without AVX2 support.
 * OpenVDB is built without ABI compatibility for OpenVDB 3.x.